HTML (Hyper Text Markup Language)

 What is Markup Language?

 • Tags were originally separate from text and were used to express proofreading symbols or comments in manuscripts, but their use gradually expanded to play a role in expressing document structure.
 This systematic method of tagging is called a markup language, and it is generally used only to the extent of describing data, so it is distinguished from programming languages like JavaScript.
-Reference: Wikipedia
+Reference: Wikipediaarrow-up-right

 • Tags were originally separate from text and were used to express proofreading symbols and comments in manuscripts, but their use gradually expanded to play a role in expressing document structure.
 This systematic method of tagging is called a markup language.
 It is generally used only to the extent of describing data, so it is distinguished from programming languages like JavaScript.